marvwill12/KNN/README.md

 # KNN
 Testing git

-Just a simple KNN to help me get used to using/learning git
+Just a simple use of the K-nearest Neighbor algorithm to help me get used to using/learning git